kodeops-labs/dms/README.md

 - [ ] always capitalize doctype code (types and business partners)
 - [ ] add company name and logo

+## Technical notes and specs
+- in list view the doctypes should appear with their name in the id field and not show their custom name field in the view

 #### License

 mit